 The theme study states that the overall design of the property and, more specifically, the grid plan imposed on the desolate landscape as well as the physical division of the center into functional areas are important considerations for assessing integrity.
 Original road patterns at the Heart Mountain Relocation Center provide a clear sense of the design of the hospital and administrative complexes in the central area.
 This center has a very high level of integrity compared to the other nine internment camps because of the four surviving buildings on the site, which provide a physical example of the center's design based upon U.S. Army Corps of Engineers guidelines.
 These include the hospital boiler house and associated smokestack, a hospital warehouse, a hospital mess hall, and an administrative staff housing unit.
 While the four surviving buildings provide the exact location of the hospital complex, the presence of concrete slab foundations in the hospital and administrative areas indicate the location of other center buildings.
-In the hospital area, there are three concrete slab foundations and concrete perimeters of two other buildings.
+In the hospital area, there are three concrete slab foundations of various sizes, and in the staff housing area, there are two concrete slab foundations and concrete perimeters of two other buildings.
 Concrete slab foundations, footings, and traces of former buildings further convey the functional divisions of the administrative area.
 The division of the administrative complex from the residential section is profoundly remarkable, as it further conveys the physical separation of the internee population from the center's administrative sector.